-You will be able to select 7.5 ECTS/15 CATS of optional modules per semester.
+You will be able to select 7.5 ECTS/15 CATS of optional modules in semester 1 and 15 ECTS/30 CATS in semester 2.
 These can include broadening options (LANGXXXX, UOSMXXXX, etc.) that may be chosen from the list of modules provided in the programme catalogue (online option choice system).